mcohen01/node-quickbooks/README.md

 <a name="findAttachables" />
 #### findAttachables(criteria, callback)

-Finds all Attachables in Quickbooks, optionally matching the specified criteria
+Finds all Attachables in QuickBooks, optionally matching the specified criteria

 __Arguments__